-It includes\:
+It includes:

-Internationally established LASA drugs that are known to cause medication mix-ups and errors (review which of these are available in your facility)
+- Internationally established LASA drugs that are known to cause medication mix-ups and errors (review which of these are available in your facility) - A healthcare facility can generate its own LASA Drugs List by periodically reviewing available errorprone drugs due to similar designs, packaging, names and phonetics. - Also, review reported incidents, errors and near-miss in your organization and evaluate if their contributing factor involves any LASA drugs. - 1.
+Healthcare facilities should generate a list of LASA drugs specific to their facility in close coordination with main stakeholders i.e. pharmacy, nursing, physicians and other healthcare staff routinely involved in the handling of medicines. - In LASA drugs' list, LASA pairs must be identified (i.e. which drug Looks-Alike or is Sounds-Alike with which drug?). - LASA list must be regularly revised (preferably annually, plus as and when any incident related to LASA drugs is encountered -or- when any new LASA medicine is added to the inventory/formulary). - The list is widely disseminated and available for easy access to all concerned healthcare staff. - 2.
+Medications considered for formulary/inventory addition should be evaluated for LASA status. - Healthcare facilities can deny the addition if the product is LASA, provided that other safer options are available. - In case no option is available, actions must be taken to proactively prevent errors (e.g. special labeling, separate storage, identifying specific locations for keeping stocks, discussion with vendor for change in packaging, restricted number of strength/Stock Keeping Units (SKUs) etc.). - Awareness to be made among all stakeholders (doctors, nurses and pharmacists etc.) about the error potential and harms associated with inadvertent use of LASA medications and preventive measures taken. - Alert is given to all healthcare staff if any brand, form, strength etc. is changed, and also if any new drug with LASA status is added to inventory/formulary. - Staff to be encouraged to report mix-ups or confusions between products during handling so that actions for minimizing the errors can be taken.
+This may also include replacing with alternate products that have minimum similarity in names and/or packaging. - 3.
+Limiting the variations: If a drug is available in multiple strengths (e.g. 250mg, 500mg and 1000mg) or dosage forms (e.g. inj. oral, rectal etc.), carefully review which of these are absolutely required for patient care and must be available in inventory. - Goal is to keep minimum possible dosage forms and strengths of same drug to prevent mix-ups or errors.

-- Your healthcare facility to generate its own LASA Drugs List by periodically performing review of available error-prone drugs due to similar designs, packaging, names and phonetics. - Also, review reported incidents, errors and near-miss in your organization and evaluate if their contributing factor involves any LASA drugs - 1.
-Healthcare facility should generate a list of LASA drugs specific to their facility in close coordination with main stakeholders i.e. pharmacy, nursing, physicians and other healthcare staff routinely involved in the handling of medicines - In LASA drugs' list, LASA pairs must be identified (i.e. which drug Looks-Alike or is Sounds-Alike with which drug?) - LASA list must be regularly revised (preferably annually, plus as and when any incident related to LASA drugs is encountered -or- when any new LASA medicine is added in the inventory/formulary) - List is widely disseminated and available in easy access of all concerned healthcare staff - 2.
-Medications considered for formulary/inventory addition should be evaluated for LASA status. - Healthcare facility can deny the addition if the product is LASA, provided that other safer options are available. - In case no option is available, actions must be taken to proactively prevent errors (e.g. special labeling, separate storage, identifying specific locations for keeping stocks, discussion with vendor for change in packaging, restricted number of strength/Stock Keeping Units (SKUs) etc.) - Awareness to be made among all stakeholders (doctors, nurses and pharmacists etc.) about the error potential and harms associated with inadvertent use of LASA medications and preventive measures taken - Alert is given to all healthcare staff if any brand, form, strength etc. is changed, and also if any new drug with LASA status is added in inventory/formulary - Staff to be encouraged to report mix-ups or confusions between products during handling, so that actions for minimizing the errors can be taken.
-This may also include replacing with alternate products that have minimum similarity in names and/or packaging - 3.
-Limiting the variations: If a drug is available in multiple strengths (e.g. 250mg, 500mg and 1000mg) or dosage forms (e.g. inj. oral, rectal etc.), carefully review which of these are absolutely required for patient care and must be available in inventory. - Goal is to keep minimum possible dosage forms and strengths of same drug to prevent mix-ups or errors - 4.
-Limiting the duplications: duplication of multiple brands of same generic must be kept to a minimum in inventory in order to prevent mix-ups or errors - Availability of LASA drugs pairs on floor stock of nursing or patient care units is discouraged.
+4. Limiting the duplications: duplication of multiple brands of same generic must be kept to a minimum in inventory to prevent mix-ups or errors.